tlovett1/vclab/README.md

 Welcome to the advanced Git Lab!
 The slides from the presentation can be found [here](https://docs.google.com/a/get10up.com/presentation/d/13I0k0GFLuNFitT6tyte94dV_r-SjBk4Y04bO99G8bRM/edit?usp=sharing]).
 The goal of this lab is to you familiar with the concepts from the presentation.
-From this point forward it is assumed that you have a Github account.
+From this point forward it is assumed that you have a Github account and some understanding of Unix style commands.

 ##### Part 1: Setup